 The nearest train station to Gwrych Castle is Abergele & Pensarn, which is accessible from a large number of UK cities including Manchester, Liverpool, London and Leeds.
-From the station, the castle is approximately 1.8 miles away if you were to walk taking around 40 minutes.
-There is a local bus service as well leaving the station every 12-15 minutes and takes just 22 minutes to reach the entrance to the castle grounds, from here it's a short ten-minute walk along the drive.
+From the station, the castle is approximately 1.8 miles away - if you were to walk it'd take you around 40 minutes.
+There is a local bus service as well leaving the station every 12-15 minutes, and takes just 22 minutes to reach the entrance to the castle grounds, from here it's a short ten-minute walk along the drive.
 Look out for the Sapphire 12 service when leaving the train station.

 |Telephone types||Cards only|

 |Tourist Information Office||Unavailable|

 |Carpark operator||Arriva Trains Wales|

 |Car parking spaces||6|

 |Sheltered cycle storage||Unavailable|

 |Step-free access||Whole station|